 One of the casualties of the mortgage meltdown of the last decade was that most no income verification loans no longer were offered.
 While getting a no income verification mortgage and home loan for the self-employed today is still challenging, there are more options available than a few years ago.

-• See New “No Income Verification” Loan Programs
+- See New “No Income Verification” Loan Programs

-• Find Home Equity Loans with No Income Verified
+- Find Home Equity Loans with No Income Verified

-• Find Home Equity Line of Credit for Self Employed
+- Consider Home Equity Line of Credit for Self Employed

 Rumors around the lending circles are swirling, as many believe guidelines will be changed to accommodate more stated income equity loan programs and no verification home loans for self-employed borrowers.

 It’s no secret that more and more banks are expanding their guidelines on self-employed mortgage programs as this type of borrower has proven to be less of a risk than in years past.
+The reality is that stated income loans still exist, but they are different than how they were underwritten in the past.

-What Are No Income Verification Loans?
+What is a No Income Verification Mortgage?

 Before the financial crisis, there were many mortgage lenders who issued ‘no income verification’ and ‘no documentation’ loans that were not based upon one’s income.
-The main qualifier for a no income verification mortgage is your credit history.
-The reality is that no income or a no-doc mortgage have always been essential for self-employed and small business owners.

-If you were able to show a steady history of bill and credit account payments, you could often get a loan without income verification.
-This type of loan was very popular for people who were self-employed and operated on a cash only basis.
 These types of workers do not receive regular paychecks, nor do they have W-2’s from a permanent employer.
 The problem with these self-employed loans was that many of the homeowners lost their work or jobs, and they defaulted on the loans.
 Home values also plunged, and many banks were dealing with a massive number of defaults.

 Today, there are fewer limited or no doc loans such as these, but you may be able to find a no income verification mortgage that requires limited documentation if you have a credit score of at least 700.
 In such a case, you will have to pay an interest rate that is at least 2-3 points above current rates.
-Most ‘no income verification’ loans today are still obtained by borrowers who do not have a regular job and get their income as fully independent contractors.
-With the surge in small business owners across the country, the demand for a stated income HELOC loan with no income documentation is soaring.

 If you are one of the more than nine million self-employed in the US today who makes a decent income, you may be able to qualify for a home loan with limited documentation of your income.
-However, in the year or two leading up to getting a no income mortgage, you may need to make some adjustments in how you are reporting your income to the federal government.

 Many self-employed people take a lot of business deductions that results in them having little taxable income at the end of the year.
 The problem is that you are reporting little income on your tax return.
 That is one of the only ways that lenders today will be able to get an idea of what your income is.

-Most lending programs will require that you show at least one or two years of tax returns.
+Most lending programs will require that you show at least one or two years o00000.f tax returns.
 You should amend your tax returns for the last two years to show that you have a decent income so you can get a mortgage, even if you end up paying more in taxes.
-No income loan programs are not always available, so consider documenting your income with tax returns or bank statement loans.

 Another Way – Stated Income Loans